mtzaquia/MTZExpirationDatePicker/README.md

 # MTZExpirationDatePicker
-The `MTZExpirationDatePicker` is a simple component that subclass `UIPickerView` and provides an easy and drop-in way to use it with your project.
+The `MTZExpirationDatePicker` is a simple component that subclasses `UIPickerView` and provides an easy and drop-in way to use it with your project.
 It also allows the setup of a minimum and maximum date.

 ![MTZExpirationDatePicker](https://github.com/mtzaquia/MTZExpirationDatePicker/raw/assets/mtzexpirationdatepicker-pic-1.png)